 This is the thickest of all the type 2 hair types.
 Coarse with a pronounced S-shape and slightly susceptible to frizz, it usually requires more styling products than the others.
 Want to know a celebrity who has this hair type?
 When she doesn’t straighten her locks, Salma Hayek is actually a type 2C.

-Lightly to very curly, these hair types have a clear curl pattern and a soft texture.
+Light to very curly, type 3 hair types have a clear curl pattern and a soft texture.

 Does your hair have a clear S-shape with a bit more spring to it?
 Then you probably fit into 3A.
 This type of hair is prone to frizz and loss of definition – at least in comparison to type 2C.
 Brit singer Lorde’s locks are the perfect example of these ‘classic’, ringlet-like curls.